 Are Roundabouts Becoming More Common in Ontario?

 Yes.
 Ontario municipalities have been installing more roundabouts because they reduce collision severity, improve traffic flow, and lower maintenance costs compared to signalized intersections.
-According to the Ontario Ministry of Transportation, roundabouts reduce fatal and serious injury collisions by up to 90 percent compared to traditional intersections.
+Studies of converted intersections consistently show large reductions in fatal and serious-injury collisions, with the magnitude depending on the previous intersection type and the study.
 As a new driver, learning to navigate roundabouts confidently is increasingly important for both your road test and daily driving.

 Related Questions